AtreusCorp/BoggleServer/README.md

 # BoggleServer
-A very simple server for boggle players that hosts 2 minute long games on a randomly generated board.
+A simple server for boggle players that hosts 2 minute long games on a randomly generated board.
 Set the desired host port in the makefile and connect using netcat.

 Add to your current game score using 'add_score'